KJ5CYM/PhreakBox/README.md

 I needed a quick way to play the sounds out loud for Project MF, so PhreakBox was born!

-I used the Bloodshed Dev-C++ IDE for the programming.
-Gross.
-I do not recommend.
+I used the Bloodshed Dev-C++ IDE on Windows XP for the programming.
+This specific IDE does not work well on Windows 10.

 shoutz to dr0ptpacket, 0ctothorpe, and the guys @ PLA!
 Enjoy the soft you phreaks!